Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

-freight train, all we could try to do is cross our fingers that _a_ Fortran compiler would be ready in time (most likely either llvm-flang or LFortran), and be as prepared as possible in terms of having all the other pieces ready to go – LLVM is a big baby, and keeping the compiler stack up to date consistently is a non-negligible effort.
+freight train, all we could try to do is cross our fingers that _a_ Fortran compiler would be ready in time (most likely either llvm-flang or LFortran), and be as prepared as possible in terms of having all the other pieces ready to go – for example, LLVM is a big baby, and keeping the compiler stack up-to-date is a non-negligible effort.

 In addition to that, there are the normal FOSS constraints at play – no-one can